Trump promises court fight over Pennsylvania absentee votes

 Pennsylvania Secretary of State Kathy Boockvar, a Democrat, already has told local elections officials to keep the late-arriving ballots separate, but also to count them.
 She acknowledged that a post-election court fight could change that.

-Trump’s push for legal action comes in the waning days of his campaign as he lags behind Democratic rival Joe Biden.
-The president has made a flurry of last-minute campaign stops to Pennsylvania, North Carolina, and Georgia — a state he didn’t think he’d have to visit this late in the game.
-Over the entire weekend he seized on the issue of absentee ballots, frustrated over the Supreme Court ruling that didn’t deliver a clear GOP win, and his increasing ire over absentee ballots comes after months of claiming without any evidence that there could be massive voter fraud.
+Trump’s threat of legal action comes as he has been delivering a chaotic closing message during the waning days of the campaign as he lags behind Democratic rival Joe Biden nationally and by narrow margins in key battleground states.
+The president has made a flurry of last-minute campaign stops trying to hold onto states he won in 2016, including Pennsylvania, Florida and North Carolina.
+Over the weekend, he continued to rail against absentee ballots, frustrated by a Supreme Court ruling that didn’t deliver a clear GOP win, continuing a monthslong push to sow unfounded doubt about potential voter fraud.

-Over the weekend, Trump said the high court’s pre-election refusal to rule out the extension was a “terrible decision.”
+Trump said the high court’s pre-election refusal to rule out the extension was a “terrible decision.”
 He also said that once the polls close Tuesday, “we’re going in with our lawyers.”

 Justin Clark, the deputy Trump campaign manager and senior counsel, said Boockvar “is blatantly attempting to steal this election for Joe Biden and the Democrats.
 But make no mistake: President Trump and his team will continue to fight for the free, fair election and the trustworthy results all Americans deserve.”